(UPDATE: The giveaway is now closed. We have our winner! See the comments for more info.)

 There’s one more hurdle: assuming that your expenses qualify for the medical expenses deduction, you still have to meet the applicable thresholds in order to claim the deduction.
 That means that you must itemize on a Schedule A and your deductible expenses are only those that exceed 10% of your adjusted gross income (AGI) – the old 7.5% threshold still applies for those taxpayers age 65 and older through December 31, 2016.

-Realistically, with that criteria and those limitations, most weight loss plans aren’t going to be tax deductible.
+Realistically, with those criteria and those limitations, most weight loss plans aren’t going to be tax-deductible.
 Keep in mind, though, that some health insurance companies may provide reimbursements for weight loss plans and health club memberships.
 So even if Uncle Sam won’t cut you a break, you may still find a benefit yet – of course, the best benefit is being and staying healthy.

 And that brings us to today’s giveaway!
 One reader will receive a Taylor Mini Bath Scale, available at Target.
 The Taylor Mini Bath Scale is ideal for small spaces and can be stored under the bed or in a drawer.
 The digital scale has an expandable display, for easy reading, that can be folded down when storing.
 The Mini Bath Scale measurements are – 9” wide x 5” high x 0.8” deep – expands to 7” high when display is pulled out.